 High school rankings do and don’t matter at the same time.
 A high school does send information regarding their school when they send your transcripts to a college.
 Therefore, colleges do know how your high school holds up against others.
-Furthermore, it’s pretty easy to look up the rankings of a high school, and a college admissions office may or may not take the time to do that.
+Furthermore, it’s pretty easy to look up the rankings of a high school.
+A college admissions office may or may not take the time to do that.
 So the information is certainly available – but what do colleges do with it?
 Think about these factors when asking if the ranking of a high school matters.

 Why does it matter?